hdorgeval/le-livre-des-rois/src/markdown/en/warner/06-faridun/15-the-birth-of-minuchihr.md

 And double-headed javelins of war !

-Thus Faridun bestowed his hard-won treasures, v.
-96
+Thus Faridun bestowed his hard-won treasures,

 Convinced that Minuchihr was well deserving,